-- Have overall responsibility for the welfare and supervision of trainee teachers whilst the Trainees are in school. - Be responsible for the organisation and quality assurance of the school experience for the school. - Maintain communication with the University. - Undertake professional training and development. - Ensure that all school staff who have not had a Trainee from UW before attend Class Teacher training. - Ensure that school mentors work within the criteria of the Mentoring Standards. - Ensure that the trainee is introduced to colleagues and made aware of relevant school documentation and procedures. - Provide a suitable timetable in order to facilitate a supportive placement.
+- Have overall responsibility for the placements, welfare and supervision of trainee teachers whilst the Trainees are in school. - Take responsibility for the organisation and quality assurance of the school experience for the school. - Maintain communication with the University. - Undertake professional training and development. - Ensure that all school staff who have not had a Trainee from UW understand fully the School Direct training route. - Ensure that the Trainee is introduced to colleagues and made aware of relevant school documentation and procedures. - Provide a suitable timetable in order to facilitate a supportive placement.

-- Liaise with the School Experience Tutor on the assessment needs of the Trainee against the assessment grid, targeting areas for development. - Observe and monitor overall performance of the Trainee on a regular basis providing verbal and written feedback on lessons observed, using the university lesson observation forms as necessary. - Ensure that regular observations are carried out by the class teachers and support the class teacher, as required. - Arrange regular discussion and feedback sessions on a weekly basis to review progress and set targets for further development. - Assess and review the Trainee's progress using the Electronic Reflective Portfolio (PebblePad). - Support the Trainee to complete any school-based reflections, liaising with other teachers if appropriate. - Liaise with the School Experience Tutor during each visit as appropriate. - Engage in self-reflection to ensure high standards of mentoring. - Ensure that all placement reports are completed in a timely manner.
+- Liaise with the School Experience Tutor on the assessment needs of the Trainee against the assessment grid, targeting areas for development. - Observe and monitor the overall performance of the Trainee on a regular basis providing verbal and written feedback on lessons observed, using the university lesson observation forms as necessary. - Ensure that regular observations are carried out by the class teachers and support the class teacher, as required. - Arrange regular discussion and feedback sessions on a weekly basis to review progress and set targets for further development. - Assess and review the Trainee's progress against the curriculum using the Electronic Reflective Portfolio (PebblePad). - Support the Trainee to complete any school-based reflections, liaising with other teachers if appropriate. - Liaise with the School Experience Tutor during each visit as appropriate. - Engage in self-reflection to ensure high standards of mentoring. - Ensure that all placement reports are completed in a timely manner.